google/gemmlowp/README.md

 *   ARM with NEON (both 32bit and 64bit).
 *   Intel x86 with SSE 4.1 (both 32bit and 64bit).

-If you are building for x86, it's important that you pass in the `-msse4.1` compiler flag when building, or you'll end up using slow reference code.
-If you're building with Bazel, you can do this by running `bazel build gemmlowp:all --copt=-msse4.1`.
-If you're building for a machine with no SIMD support in gemmlowp then by default you'll see an error.
-If you want to run with the reference implementations anyway, you can override the error by specifying `GEMMLOWP_ALLOW_SLOW_SCALAR_FALLBACK` as a build define.
+When building for x86, it's very important to pass `-msse4.1` to the compiler, otherwise gemmlowp will use slow reference code.
+Bazel users can compile by running `bazel build --copt=-msse4.1 //gemmlowp:all`.
+The compiled binary should work on all Intel CPUs since 2008 (including low power microarchitectures) as well as AMD CPUs since 2011.

+Please note when compiling binaries that don't need to be distributed, it's generally a better idea to pass `-march=native` to the compiler.
+That flag implies `-msse4.1` flag, along with others that might be helpful.
+This of course assumes the host machine supports those instructions.
+Bazel users should prefer to run `bazel build --config=opt //gemmlowp:all` instead.

 Details of what it takes to make an efficient port of gemmlowp, namely writing a suitable GEMM kernel and accompanying packing code, are explained in this file: